idodov/RedAlert/README.md

 > [!TIP]
 > Use this trigger in automation `{{ (as_timestamp(now()) - as_timestamp(states.binary_sensor.red_alert.last_updated)) > 30 }}` to know when the script fails to run.
 >
-> You can also create a special markdown card to track the sensor:
+> You can also create a specialHis markdown card to track the sensor:
 >
 > ![runs](https://github.com/idodov/RedAlert/assets/19820046/ba01b903-7cd8-4549-9859-8081d8f11712)
 > ```yaml